SaurabhSinghGithub/Education-Application/README.md

-# System-Project
+# Education System-Project
-repository for system project on Github.
+repository for Education system project on Github.
-System project for engineering students and grad.
+System project for students
+and grad.